Sati (practice): Exegesis scholarship against sati

 Opposition to sati was expressed by several exegesis scholars: the 9th or 10th-century Kashmiri scholar Medhātithi – who offers the earliest known explicit discussion of sati, the 12th to 17th-century scholars Vijnanesvara, Apararka and Devanadhatta, as well as the mystical Tantric tradition, with its valorisation of the feminine principle.

 Explicit criticisms were published by Medhatithi, a commentator on various theological works.
 He offered two arguments for his opposition.
 He considered sati a form of suicide, which was forbidden by the Vedas: "One shall not die before the span of one's life is run out."
 Medhatithi offered a second reason against sati, calling it against dharma (adharma).
 He argued that there is a general prohibition against violence of any form against living beings, especially killing, in the Vedic dharma tradition.
 Sati causes death, which is self-violence; thus sati is against Vedic teachings.

 Vijnanesvara presents both sides of the argument for and against sati.
-First, he argues that Vedas do not prohibit sacrifice aimed to stop an enemy, or in pursuit of heaven; thus sati for these reasons is not prohibited.
+First, he argues that Vedas do not prohibit self-sacrifice aimed to stop an enemy, or in pursuit of heaven; thus sati for these reasons is not prohibited.
 Then he presents two arguments against sati, calling it "objectionable".
-The first is based on hymn 10.2.6.7 of Satapatha Brahmana will forbids suicide.
+The first is based on hymn 10.2.6.7 of Satapatha Brahmana which forbids suicide.
 His second reason against sati is an appeal to the relative merit between two choices.
 Death may grant a woman's wish to enter heaven with her dead husband, but living offers her the possibility of reaching moksha through knowledge of the self through learning, reflecting and meditating.
 In Vedic tradition, moksha is of higher merit than heaven, because moksha leads to eternal, unsurpassed bliss while heaven is impermanent, thus a smaller happiness.
 Living gives a widow the option to discover a deeper and totally fulfilling happiness than dying through sati does.

 Apararka acknowledges that Vedic scripture prohibits violence against living beings and "one should not kill", however, he argues that this rule prohibits violence against another person, but does not prohibit killing oneself.
 Thus sati is a woman's choice and it is not prohibited by Vedic tradition.